Explore the origins, history and links to organizations to learn more about the Cree culture.

-The Cree language belongs to the Algonquian language family, which has many dialects.
-There are five major Cree dialects: Plains Cree (Western), Woodlands Cree (Northern), Swampy Cree (Central), Moose Cree, and Eastern Cree.
+The Cree language is part of the Algonquian language family and includes several dialects.
+There are five primary dialects of Cree: Plains Cree (Western), Woodlands Cree (Northern), Swampy Cree (Central), Moose Cree, and Eastern Cree.

 An sample of the different dialects is where the Plains Cree use the letter “y” in some words, the Woods Cree would use the letters “th” and the Swampy Cree would use “n.”
 E.g. The Plains Cree, speakers of the y dialect, refer to their language as nēhiyawēwin, whereas Woods Cree speakers say nīhithawīwin, and Swampy Cree speakers say nēhinawēwin.
 (Sources: Canadian Encyclopedia and Wikipedia Cree Language.)